 Scrum masters are essentially in charge of three entities: the product owner, the Development Team, and the Organization.
 These are merely metaphors and generalizations, but the Scrum Guide itself contains information on the precise roles, responsibilities, and duties of a Scrum master.

 Before getting into the details, let's explore three broad principles of being a scrum master.

 Scrum masters have a key position in an organization.
 They both feature "battlefield" perspectives and a bird's-eye view of how various teams perform on a daily basis.
 How?

 Agile Retrospective is one of the methods.
-Scrum masters have the chance to identify patterns and recurrent issues in a team when they facilitate Agile Retrospectives.
+Scrum masters have the chance to identify patterns and recurrent issues in a team when they facilitate Agile Retrospective.
 Scrum masters at least have an understanding of what needs to happen within an organization, even though this is just the first step in igniting change.

 That is where every change begins.
 I even prepared a detailed manual on how to use the Impediment board and Agile Retrospective to help CEOs solve problems.
 Scrum masters can propose important changes in an organization by taking this initiative.

 Scrum masters are referred to as Servant Leaders in the Scrum Guide.
 This is a crucial aspect of a scrum master because without the idea of servant leadership, a scrum master won't be able to perform to their best potential while putting the Scrum Framework into practice.
 It returns to the notion of a lighthouse as well.

 A lighthouse's purpose is to guide travelers to secure the harbor and assist sailors.

 Here is a blog post I made about the eleven qualities of a servant leader.
 If you're unsure of how scrum masters can serve as servant leaders in an organization, look it up.